dalaing/cofun/blog/drafts/coproducts_for_free_and_products_for_cofree.md

   | Total (Int -> k)
 ```

-You might have noticed that the three constructors are independent of one another as far as the functor instance and the free monad go.
+You might have noticed that the three constructors are independent of one another with respect to the `Functor` instance and the free monad.
 You might also have read [Data types a la carte](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.101.4131).

 As an aside, if you haven't read 'Data types a la carte' before you should give it a go.
-It's really well written, and if you've followed up to this point then you're probably ready for it.
+It's really well written, and if you've followed the series up to this point then you're probably ready for it.
 I tried to read it very early on in my Haskell journey and ended up slowly backing away, but I'm glad I doubled back around to it eventually.

 Anyhow.